Home

 If you find that confining her and getting her slowly acclimated to the new home isn't working as expected, you can add in anti-anxiety measures.

-Additional attention and playtime, Feliway, adding Cat Attract to the litter, and possibly drug therapy are all options.
+Additional attention and playtime, Feliway, adding Cat Attract litter to the litter, and possibly drug therapy are all options.

 I hope that helps and please update us on how she gets along.